mdbergmann/cl-gserver/README.markdown

 Where 'call' is synchronous and waits for a result, 'cast' is asynchronous and responds just with `t`.
 For each 'call' and 'cast' handlers must be implemented by subclasses.

-GServer runs one thread that operates on a queue for a synchronized update of the GServer state.
+GServer runs one it's own thread that handles the incoming messages and eventually maintaining the state.
-`call`s (or `cast`s) are dispatched using either a GServer internal threadpool, or a global threadpool.
+In that regard message handling should be quick.
+Long operations should be delegated to elsewhere.

 ## Usage